False prophet: Islam

-The Quran states that Muhammad is the "Seal of the Prophets" and Last and Final of the Prophets, which is understood by mainstream Sunni and Shīʿa Muslims to mean that anyone who claims to be a new prophet after him is a false prophet.
+The Quran states that Muhammad is the "Seal of the Prophets" and Last and Final of the Prophets, which is understood by mainstream Sunni to mean that any ostensible prophets after Muhammed are false.
 All mainstream Muslim scholars' perspectives from both Sunni and Shīʿa denominations don't consider the Second Coming of ʿĪsā (Jesus) as the coming of a new prophet, since the Islamic Messiah had already been an existing prophet and will rule by the Quran and sunnah of Muhammad, bringing no new revelation or prophecy.

 Thawban ibn Kaidad narrated that Muhammad said:

 Abu Hurairah narrated that Muhammad said:

 Muhammad also stated that the last of these dajjals would be the Antichrist, Al-Masih ad-Dajjal (دجّال).
 The Dajjal is never mentioned in the Quran but he's mentioned and described in the ḥadīth literature.
 Like in Christianity, the Dajjal is said to emerge out in the east, although the specific location varies among the various sources.
 The Dajjal will imitate the miracles performed by ʿĪsā (Jesus), such as healing the sick and raising the dead, the latter done with the aid of demons (Shayāṭīn).
 He will deceive many people, such as weavers, magicians, half-castes, and children of prostitutes, but the majority of his followers will be Jews.
 According to the Islamic eschatological narrative, the events related to the final battle before the Day of Judgment will proceed in the following order:

 Samra ibn Jundab reported that once Muhammad, while delivering a ceremonial speech at an occasion of a solar eclipse, said:

 Anas ibn Malik narrated that Muhammad said:

-Imam Mahdi (ٱلْمَهْدِيّ, meaning "the rightly guided one") is the redeemer according to Islam.
+The Mahdi (ٱلْمَهْدِيّ, meaning "the rightly guided one") is the redeemer according to Islam.
 Just like the Dajjal, the Mahdi is never mentioned in the Quran but his description can be found in the ḥadīth literature; according to the Islamic eschatological narrative, he will appear on Earth before the Day of Judgment.
 At the time of the Second Coming of Christ, the prophet ʿĪsā shall return to defeat and kill al-Masih ad-Dajjal.
 Muslims believe that both ʿĪsā and the Mahdi will rid the world of wrongdoing, injustice, and tyranny, ensuring peace and tranquility.
 Eventually, the Dajjal will be killed by the Mahdi and ʿĪsā at the gate of Lud, who upon seeing Dajjal will cause him to slowly dissolve (like salt in water).